 I’ve written a few articles that go a bit more in-depth on this subject.

-It’s with these conversations and moments that you can truly understand who you child is, where they are coming from, and empathize with their position.
+It’s with these conversations and moments that you can truly understand who your child is, where they are coming from, which is, in essence, showing them empathy.

 5. Make sure it’s astoundingly clear to your children that they can share their heart with you — the good, the bad, and the ugly

 We can't expect our children to be transparent with us when we aren't open and honest with them.

 Connect with your children on a human level.

 Ask them questions about their day, and tell them about yours.
 Involve them in the difficult decisions you had to make at work.